-We recognize that technology is changing at a rapid pace.
+Technology is changing at a rapid pace.
 The ability to create, communicate, research and share is greater than ever before.
 Using such powerful tools requires education and guidance.
-The purpose of this policy is to help provide that guidance by establishing a framework for the responsible use of technology by all members of the Aberdeen community.

-The Technology Responsible Use Policy pertains to student and staff use of our school network, equipment and all technology brought into the school.
-This includes, but is not limited to, computers, cell phones, files, email and Internet content (blogs, websites, Google Apps, etc.).
-This policy also extends to off-campus activities when it is seen to have negative effects on the Aberdeen community.
+This Technology Responsible Use Policy pertains to visitor, student and employee use of our school network, equipment and all technology brought into the school.
+This includes, but is not limited to mobile devices, files, and Internet content (email, social media posts, websites, etc.).
+This policy also extends to off-campus activities when it is seen to have negative effects on the Aberdeen Hall community.
+Of Special Note: please do not use the Aberdeen Hall logo as your profile picture, and do not use 'Aberdeen Hall Preparatory School' or 'Aberdeen Hall' in your profile 'username' or 'handle'.

-Be Respectful
+Be Kind